BatuAyd/cheshire/README.md

 ## Development Notes

+### Data Immutability
 - User profile data is **immutable** after creation
 - Proposals are **immutable** after creation (no editing allowed)
+- Categories are **immutable** after creation
+- Suggestions are **immutable** after creation

+### Authentication System
-- JWT tokens expire after 36 hours and are stored in Supabase for validation
+- JWT tokens expire after 36 hours and are stored in PostgreSQL for validation
 - Expired JWT sessions are automatically cleaned up every 12 hours
 - All protected routes require valid JWT tokens via Authorization headers
 - PostgreSQL database can be local, cloud-hosted, or Supabase
 - When using Supabase, the service_role key bypasses Row Level Security for server operations
 - JWT authentication uses SUPABASE_SERVICE_KEY as the signing secret when using Supabase

+### Business Logic Constraints
-- Proposals are organization-scoped (users can only create proposals for their organization)
+- Proposals are organization scoped (users can only create proposals for their organization)
+- Categories are organization scoped (users can only view and follow categories from their organization)
 - Voting deadlines must be at least 1 hour from creation time
+- Suggestions cannot be created within 1 hour of proposal voting deadline
+- One suggestion per category per proposal (enforced at database level)
+- Category titles must be unique within each organization

+### Performance Considerations
 - Redis is used for voting calculations, not authentication (which uses JWT tokens)
 - Local Redis or Upstash Redis can be used depending on deployment preference
+- Database indexes optimize common query patterns for proposals, categories, and suggestions
+- Foreign key constraints ensure referential integrity across all tables
+- Check constraints enforce business rules at the database level

+### State Management
 - Wallet address changes automatically clear auth state and redirect to clean connection
+- Category follow states update in real time across components
+- Search and pagination state persists via URL parameters
+- Authentication state is managed through Zustand store with JWT persistence

+### Liquid Democracy Foundation
+- Categories system provides the framework for expertise-based delegation
+- Suggestion system enables expert guidance without forced delegation
+- Future voting system will integrate with suggestion recommendations
+- Direct voting and delegation options will be available on proposal pages
+- Redis backend is prepared for complex vote counting and delegation calculations